Clerk Saunders

-Clerk Saunders is Child ballad 69.
+Clerk Saunders (Roud 3855, Child 69) is an English-language folk song, likely originating somewhere in England or Scotland.
 It exists in several variants.

 Synopsis

 Clerk Saunders and may Margaret ("may" meaning maiden and being a title rather than a name) are walking in the garden.
 He persuades her to go to bed with him before their marriage, saying that he will let himself in and she can cover her eyes, so that she can swear that she did not let him in or see him.
 Her seven brothers catch them and argue over what to do, but the youngest kills him without a word, and Margaret finds him dead in the morning.
 They bury him.

 In some versions his ghost appears at her window and tells her she must release him from his promise.
 She demands a kiss, but he tells her it would kill her.
 She frees him.

 Variants

 The woman who attempts to conceal her lover, and the family members who find him, are common ballad motifs.
 Willie and Lady Maisry has much in common with it.

 There are also variants on Sweet William's Ghost (Child 77, version F) in which the name Clerk Saunders is used, and with content akin to the end of the song.